skynettx/raptor/README.md

    FILE0003.GLB
    FILE0004.GLB
-2. Copy the `raptor.exe` and `SETUP(GRAVIS).INI or SETUP(ADLIB).INI or SETUP(MIDI).INI` files under Windows or the `raptor` and `SETUP(ADLIB).INI` files under Linux from build directory to Raptor directory.
+2. Copy the `raptor.exe` and `SETUP(GRAVIS).INI or SETUP(ADLIB).INI or SETUP(MIDI).INI` files under Windows or the `raptor` and `SETUP(ADLIB).INI` files under Linux and macOS from build directory to Raptor directory.
 Under Windows copy the `SDL.dll` from `include\SDL2-devel-2.0.14-VC\SDL2-2.0.14\lib\x86\`
    `include\SDL2-devel-2.0.14-VC\SDL2-2.0.14\lib\x64\` folder or from `include\SDL2-devel-2.0.14-mingw\SDL2-2.0.14\i686-w64-mingw32\bin\`
    `include\SDL2-devel-2.0.14-mingw\SDL2-2.0.14\x86_64-w64-mingw32\bin\`folder (depending on which version you prefer) to Raptor directory.
    Under Linux install lib-sdl2 from the packagemanager of your respective distro.
+When you use macOS install lib-sdl2 from dmg or from a packagemanager like brew etc.
 3. The final folder should look like this:
    FILE0000.GLB
    FILE0001.GLB